 All new students should check the tables below for when to submit applications and all requested supporting evidence.

-Once your application is approved, your bursary entitlement for the forthcoming academic year will be available to view in the Payment Schedule of your BOSS account.
+Once your application is approved, your funding entitlement for the forthcoming academic year will be available to view in the Payment Schedule of your BOSS account.

-How do I create a BOSS account and make a bursary application?
+How do I create a BOSS account and make a funding application?